sigstore/docs/content/en/cosign/signing_with_self-managed_keys.md

 Alternatively, you can use the `COSIGN_PASSWORD` environment variable to provide one.

-*Note:* Cosign does not support RSA keys.
-Please generate and use only ED25519 keys for signing and verifying software artifacts.
+*Note:* Cosign supports RSA, ECDSA, and ED25519 keys.
+For RSA, Cosign only supports RSA PKCS#1.5 padded keys.

 ## Key generation and management